-ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.
+ANSWER: To the extent that the allegations contained in this paragraph purport to apply to him, Defendant Mohammed denies that he fabricated evidence and falsified a police report or failed to disclose his knowledge regarding others.
+Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.